Maymaher/hmDB/README.md

     -delete table or delete specific rows commands : delete from tableName [where condition] --> where colName = value -update recordes on the table command : update tableName set colName = newValue [where condition] --> where colName = value

+#ready to use
+-you can use existing created database called hossam in DBs directory and it contains example for created table ,without setup the database
+-you just run sudo ./hmDB connect -it and use it